A third of all food is wasted

 Dried insects often contain above 40% crude protein.
 Many insect larvae are exceptionally rich in fat, too.
 Their shells are made of chitin, a biodegradable material with applications from food&feed to pharma.

 The relatively low-tech nature of this solution, and ubiquity of biomass waste, makes insect farming a truly global solution

 Entomics is developing enabling technology solutions for the growing insects for food&feed sector.

 Our work stretches across disciplines, and is primarily focused around the 'crown jewel' industrial species, the Black Soldier Fly (Hermetia illucens).

 Here are two examples of the work we are currently performing.

-Flagship biotechnology: METAMORPHOSIS
+Flagship engineering: METAMORPHOSIS